vyp/dots/readme.md

 - Tom Lord for creating [guile].
   - And [@jimblandy], [@othermaciej], Mikael Djurfeldt, [@mvollmer], [@neiljerram], [@civodul] and [@wingo] for maintaining it over the years.
-- [@ypnos] for helping me with creating a better solution to move the last focused window: https://github.com/herbstluftwm/herbstluftwm/issues/98#issuecomment-316330616
+- [@ypnos] for helping me with creating a better solution to move to the last focused window: https://github.com/herbstluftwm/herbstluftwm/issues/98#issuecomment-316330616